laurabernardy/notesXtract/README.md

 # to do

-Better method for errorcorrection (if not trigram -> don't give back 3 words) \n No word duplicates anymore, that follow each other \n More comfortable way to turn errorcorrection on/off (GUI?) \n Error Warning if input is not readable \n
+Better method for errorcorrection (if not trigram -> don't give back 3 words)
+No word duplicates anymore, that follow each other
+More comfortable way to turn errorcorrection on/off (GUI?)
+Error Warning if input is not readable
-Support of PDFs \n
+Support of PDFs
-Maybe an exe-file \n
+Maybe an exe-file

 # footnotes